Building a Better Second Life

 Credit where due, the base hair texture is only 256x256, which is reasonable.
 Most people use 512x512 or 1024x1024 which is horrendously excessive.
 The alpha layer on this hair, however, is 512x512 and that's not really necessary at all.

+Then there's one more texture!
+Inside my head is a box with a 512x512 Wasabi Pills store logo on it.
 Neither the prim nor the texture are necessary, both are entirely hidden yet place just as much extra rendering burden on the videocards of everyone who can see me as if it were a giant box on my head.

 People love those store logo root prims.
 I'm guilty of it, too. back when I was making avatar accessories before I got all efficiency conscious.
 They're unnecessary and just add to the pile of things SL is trying to make your hardware render.